 If you see this on a wedding invite the occasion will be extremely formal.
-You should be dressed to the teeth!
 Ladies should wear a full-length ball gown with optional gloves.
-Your date should be dressed in tails with a white waistcoat and bow tie plus black leather shoes, or military uniform.
+Men should be dressed in tails with a white waistcoat and bow tie plus black leather shoes, or military uniform.
+Think Downton Abbey and you’re along the right lines!

 This is the second most formal dress code for weddings, usually held in the evening.
 After 5pm men should always wear a tuxedo with a bow tie and black leather shoes.
 During the day a dark suit is fine.
 Unless dress length is specified, ladies can choose a cocktail dress or a ball gown.

-This slightly confusing sounding dress code means that while a tuxedo can be worn by male guests, but it isn’t obligatory.
-A dark suit and tie are perfectly acceptable.
+This slightly confusing sounding dress code means that while a tuxedo can be worn by male guests, it isn’t obligatory.
+A dark suit and tie is a perfectly acceptable wedding guest outfit.
 Ladies can wear a long gown, a formal cocktail dress, or if the wedding is in the morning, a dressy tailored suit.

 You’ll normally see this formal dress code on an invite to a very traditional wedding.
 Men should wear a black or grey morning coat, striped trousers, waistcoat, collar shirt, black shoes and an optional top hat.
 Women should opt for a knee-length dress or a skirt worn with a jacket and a hat.